nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 {{#> callout type='warning' }}

 Installing the FFmpeg package from your distribution's repository may not provide you with support for all video formats.
-Refer to the [additional formats support for FFmpeg](#additional-formats-support-for-ffmpeg) section for more information.
+Refer to the [FFmpeg](#ffmpeg) section for more information.

 {{/callout}}